Alice C. Linsley

 |This ancient sun circle was used as a threshing floor.|

 In the ancient world, daily activities like cooking, sowing, harvesting, and threshing grain had religious significance.
 Threshing floors were associated with the sun and with solar cycles.
 They had ritual use as well as practical use.

 There is some evidence that threshing floors were the sites of the hieros gamos or sacred marriage, during harvest times.
-Judah's intercourse with a shrine qadesh took place at Timnah, which had a temple dedicated to Hathor.
-Timnah was directly north of Abdullum in Jebusite territory.
-Judah went to Timnah to visit with his friend from Abdullum and to help with the harvest.
+Judah's intercourse with a shrine qadesh took place at Timna, which had a temple dedicated to Hathor.
+Timna was directly north of Abdullum in Jebusite territory.
+Judah went to Timna to visit with his friend from Abdullum and to help with the harvest.
 The hieros gamos may have been a ritual in which it was hoped that the Messiah would be conceived.
 Among the Horite Hebrew devotees of Hathor, this ritual likely did not involve sexual intercourse, but the expectation of solar overshadowing.
 It appears that the stories of Judah-Tamar and the Boaz-Ruth share narrative elements that should be considered in greater depth.